boscoh/peptagram/readme.md

         clean_seqid=clean_seqid,
         iso_leu_isomerism=False)

+Notice the `iso_leu_isomerism` flag, which is required for some packages that don't distinguish this mass isomerism in peptides.

 **Alternatively**: you can load the sequences directly from <http://uniprot.org>.
 This can be seen in the `run_tpp_uniprot.py` script.
 The sequence loading occurs with the alternative function, which requires a `cache_basename` - a filename location for temporary files:

     peptagram.proteins.load_sequences_from_uniprot(